Software unlocks EtherCAT diagnostics

 - Invalid frame errors (CRC): Each frame is mathematically checked and bad frames are counted and discarded.

 - Physical layer errors: Similarly, this detects frame corruption and increments a counter.
-Physical layer errors are different from CRC errors, and the ratio of the errors is important in diagnosing intermittent errors from noise.

 - State machine errors: This occurs when an EtherCAT slave’s internal state differs from the state commanded by the master.